nf-core/sarek/docs/usage.md

 ### --mappability

-If you prefer, you can specify the full path to your Control-FREEC mappibility when you run the pipeline:
+If you prefer, you can specify the full path to your Control-FREEC mappability when you run the pipeline:

 ```bash
 --mappability <path/to/reference.gem>